-A service in the Ops Manager may represent a GigaSpaces Processing Unit, or external services and applications such as Spark or remote/web applications.
+A service in the Ops Manager may represent a GigaSpaces Processing Unit This is the unit of packaging and deployment in the GigaSpaces Data Grid, and is essentially the main GigaSpaces service.
+The Processing Unit (PU) itself is typically deployed onto the Service Grid.
+When a Processing Unit is deployed, a Processing Unit instance is the actual runtime entity., or external services and applications such as Spark or remote/web applications.
 The following services are supported.

 In addition to the main services, you can also deploy the following service sub-type.

 |MemoryXtend Related to Data Tiering.
 The MemoryXtend (blobstore) storage model allows an external storage medium (one that does not reside on the JVM heap) to store the GigaSpaces Space data and is designed for operational workloads.
 It keeps all indexes in RAM for better performance.